pitfail/pitfail-reports/report1/report1.rst

 Social Features
 ...............
-One of the differentiating features of the Pitfail website is the tight integration of social features.
+One of the differentiating features of the PitFail website is the tight integration of social features.
 The bottom of each page contains a league-specific newsfeed, similar to those found on Facebook or Github: